xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

 The performance was analyzed by converting output test files to 32 bit integer ``wav`` files.
 These files were then run through an audio analysis tool (WinAudio MLS: http://www.dr-jordan-design.de/Winaudiomls.htm).

-Figures :numref:`fig_fft_44_192_a`, :numref:`fig_fft_176_48_a` and :numref:`fig_fft_96_88_a` are a series FFT plots showing the most demanding rate conversion case.
+Figures :numref:`fig_fft_44_192_a`, :numref:`fig_fft_176_48_a` and :numref:`fig_fft_96_88_a` are a series of FFT plots showing the most demanding rate conversion case.
 These clearly show that the above targets are comfortably exceeded.
 All outputs have been generated using 8192 samples at input sampling rate.
 A Kaiser-Bessel window with alpha=7 has been used.

 .. _fig_fft_44_192_a:
 .. figure:: images/asrc_fft_44_192.pdf